 Stefan Lindberg - Graphics

-The Atari ST/e demoscene has entertained us with incredible productions over the decades.
-Predictably, these are often by the talented people who made our jaws drop from the late 80s onwards.
-Well, today we have something different and by a brand new group called STatariART who have released their first slideshow!
+The Atari ST/e demoscene has entertained us with superb productions over the decades.
+Predictably, these are often from the talented sceners who made our jaws drop to the floor.
+Well, today we have something different from a brand-new group called STatariART, which has released its first (of many?) slideshow.

-It's called Collaboration One and features pixel art created by people from all walks.
-Along with the images, there is chip music and a lamer's scroll to read.
+It's called Collaboration One and features pixel art created by people from all walks of life.
+Plus, there is chip music and a lamer's scroll to read.
 Let's hope this is the start of something great!

 Credits